-Figure 4: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top), gain M (bottom left) and sunglint (bottom right) soundings.
+Figure 4: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (top left), gain H year 2017 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
 N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B_station the station to station bias.

-The above figures all show a strong correlation of the retrieved (bias-corrected) XCO2 with the TCCON XCO2 (r \sim 0.9).
+The above figures all show a strong correlation of the retrieved (bias-corrected) XCO2 with the TCCON XCO2 ($r \sim 0.9$).
+2017 shows a smaller correlation but that is due to the limited range of XCO2 values covered in 2017 compared to the whole timeseries.
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.
 The figure below (Fig 5) shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT soundings.
 We include Izana in the gain M and sunglint validation to improve the otherwise limited gain M validation.